 Numberella is a table top math game containing cards, dice and coins.
-It is built around the UK Key Stage Curriculum (and the US Common Core) and is data proven to improve kid's performances in maths, as well as their enthusiasm for the subject.
+It is built around the UK Key Stage Curriculum and is data proven to improve kid's performances in maths, as well as their enthusiasm for the subject.

 The Level 1 Box contains questions designed for children from 6 onwards.
 It is based on the UK KS1 syllabus and also contains a few extender questions which make it perfect for 7+ entry exams in the private sector.

 Ideal for kids from 6+